AqwamCreates/DataPredict/docs/HighValueProjectTutorials/EconomySystems.md

     * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

+* Creating Next-Item Demand Prediction Model

+   * Uses Markov / DynamicBayesianNetwork to predict the most likely item that would be purchased.

+    * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * Creating Tiered Probability-To-Pay Model

     * Uses Ordinal Regression.